futaoo/sparql-weatheranalysis/README.md

     qudt:numericValue ?fog.
   filter(year(?date)>1950 && year(?date)<1964).}
 ```
-where we only give the SPARQL query for weather type WT01&mdash;"Fog, ice fog, or freezing fog (may include heavy fog)".
-The complete set of code for all weather type and their meanings can be found in the following table.
+where we only provide the SPARQL query for weather type WT01, which is defined as "fog, ice fog, or freezing fog (may include dense fog)".
+The following table contains the entire set of codes for all weather types and their associated meanings.

 DATA TYPE | DESCRIPTION
 --- | ---